Klári

 Aaron Dan .composer .flute

-For the concert programme KLÁRI-SUITE for voice, piano and video, the Villa Elisabeth in Berlin was transformed into a meeting place for the arts on 18 September 2022.
+For the concert program KLÁRI-SUITE for voice, piano and video, the Villa Elisabeth in Berlin was transformed into a meeting place for the arts.

 The term "suite" can be understood not only as the musical genre concept of a sequence of character pieces, but also - analogous to the suite of the same name - as the sequence of sonic spaces to be experienced.
 In the video projection, another space opens up that adds an independent contribution to the interpretation of the music.

 Programmatically, Béla Bartók's Five songs op.
-15 (Klári-Songs) become the nucleus of an exploration of the entire span of passion between creative and destructive, intoxicating and ecstatic power.
-Bartók took the emotionally intense, thoroughly youthful and controversially received texts of the 14-year-old Klára Gombossy and her four-year older friend Wanda Gleiman as the basis for his song cycle op.
-15, one of only two original song works from his pen.
+15 (Klári-Songs) become the nucleus of an exploration of the entire range of passion between creative and destructive, intoxicating and ecstatic power.

 "We create according to nature" Béla Bartók